Tabernacle Township, New Jersey: History

-On March 22, 1901, Tabernacle was incorporated as a township by an act of New Jersey Legislature from portions of Shamong Township, Southampton Township, and Woodland Township.
+Tabernacle became an incorporated township on March 22, 1901, through an act of the New Jersey Legislature, incorporating portions of Shamong Township, Southampton Township, and Woodland Township.

-On July 13, 1928, Emilio Carranza (known as the Lindbergh of Mexico) was flying his plane from New York City to Mexico when he crashed during a storm over Tabernacle.
-The Carranza Monument was built with funds from Mexican schoolchildren, Hampton Gates Road was renamed Carranza Road for the pilot.
+On July 13, 1928, Emilio Carranza, known as the "Lindbergh of Mexico," tragically crashed in Tabernacle during a storm while flying from New York City to Mexico.
+The Carranza Memorial was erected in his memory, funded by Mexican schoolchildren, and Hampton Gates Road was subsequently renamed Carranza Road in his honor.

-In 1909, the one-room schoolhouse was demolished.
-A two-room schoolhouse was built on the site.
-In 1936, it was moved down the road and two more rooms were added.
-In the 1950s, Tabernacle Elementary School was built on New Road, and Olson Middle School (formerly Tabernacle Middle School) was built across the road in 1968.
-Tabernacle School District renamed its school after Kenneth R. Olson following his death in 1990.
-In 2003, Seneca High School was built to serve high school students from Tabernacle, Shamong, Southampton, and Woodland Townships.
+In 1909, the one-room schoolhouse was demolished and replaced by a two-room schoolhouse; it was relocated down the road in 1936, and two additional rooms were added.
+In the 1950s, the Tabernacle Elementary School was constructed on New Road, and Olson Middle School (previously Tabernacle Middle School) was built across the road in 1968.
+Following the death of Kenneth R. Olson in 1990, the Tabernacle School District renamed the school in his honor.
+In 2003, Seneca High School was established to serve high school students from Tabernacle, Shamong, Southampton, and Woodland Townships.

-Suburbanization

-In 1970, Tabernacle had a population of 2,103, but by 1980, it had almost tripled to 6,236, reflecting the rapid suburbanization of the Philadelphia region in South Jersey.
-Around the same time, many other nearby towns experienced a population boom.
-Tabernacle's population peaked at 7,362 residents in 1990 and has gradually declined since then.
-In 2000 there were 7,170 residents in the township, which further dropped to 6,949 in the 2010 Census.
+In 1970, the population of Tabernacle was 2,103.
+By 1980, the population had nearly tripled to 6,236, reflecting the rapid suburbanization of the Delaware Valley in South Jersey.
+The population peaked at 7,362 in 1990, but has been gradually decreasing since then, with 7,170 residents recorded in 2000, and 6,949 in the 2010 census.

 Geography

 According to the United States Census Bureau, the township had a total area of 49.63 square miles (128.54 km2), including 49.20 square miles (127.43 km2) of land and 0.43 square miles (1.11 km2) of water (0.86%).

-Unincorporated communities, localities and place names located partially or completely within the township include Apple Pie Hill, Bozuretown, Carranza Monument, Eagle, Fairview, Fox Chase, Friendship, Hampton Gate, Harris, Oriental, Paisley, Pine Crest, Sandy Ridge, Sooy Place, South Park, Speedwell and White Horse Station.
+Unincorporated communities, localities and place names located partially or completely within the township include Apple Pie Hill, Bozuretown, Carranza Memorial, Eagle, Fairview, Fox Chase, Friendship, Hampton Gate, Harris, Oriental, Paisley, Pine Crest, Sandy Ridge, Sooy Place, South Park, Speedwell and White Horse Station.

 The township borders the Burlington County municipalities of Medford Township, Shamong Township, Southampton Township, Washington Township and Woodland Township.

 The township is one of 56 South Jersey municipalities that are included within the New Jersey Pinelands National Reserve, a protected natural area of unique ecology covering 1100000 acre, that has been classified as a United States Biosphere Reserve and established by Congress in 1978 as the nation's first National Reserve.
 All of the township is included in the state-designated Pinelands Area, which includes portions of Burlington County, along with areas in Atlantic, Camden, Cape May, Cumberland, Gloucester and Ocean counties.